shrijan/patcher/docroot/modules/contrib/vite/README.md

   // Global overrides.
   /* Make note that these are global so they will take effect for all drupal
    * asset libraries, so setting enabled => TRUE here is not really recommended.
-   * Probably the only useful to set here would be devServerUrl to globally
+   * Probably the only useful thing to set here would be devServerUrl to globally
    * override the default one.
    */
   'enabled' => TRUE,
   'manifest' => 'vue_app/dist/manifest.json',
   'baseUrl' => '/some/custom/base/url/used/in/production/for/dist/assets/',
   'devServerUrl' => 'http://localhost:9999',
+  'devDependencies' => [
+    'mymodule/override.devmode'
+  ]
   'overrides' => [
     // Per module/theme overrides.
     '<module|theme>' => [